 The report will be administered by the Pilot Owner Moderator to the trainees in order to collect their feedback on the platform and the training activities, and will be consolidated in pilot-specific report to be included in final Deliverables D5.5 and D5.6.

-Furthermore, the deliverable define a Balanced ScoreCard-based report in order to have a clear view of representative KPIs used to evaluate the effectiveness of the Platform.
+Furthermore, the deliverable defines a Balanced ScoreCard-based report in order to have a clear view of representative KPIs used to evaluate the effectiveness of the Platform.
 The results of this report will be examined in Deliverable D5.6.

 Finally, In Section 2 the deliverable also set the stage for the training session to be organized at pilots’ site.
 It is important that the preparation of the training, and the training itself, will be conducted in a comparable way for both pilots, to be able to aggregate results coming from trainees.
 Given the criticality of the two pilots (hospitals), the evaluation phase will be valid even if small deviations from the plan will occur, like for instance the unavailability of some employees to participate to the training and/or the user familiarization.